Table of Contents

 Let’s take a detailed look at what the fee waiver covers:

-- The SAT fee waiver covers the registration cost.
+- The SAT fee waiver covers two SAT registration costs.

 - A single waiver code covers two SAT registration costs.